bunyip13/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 The {@link module:link/link~Link} feature brings support for link editing to the rich-text editor.
 It allows for inserting hyperlinks into the edited content and offers the UI to create and edit them.

-After you enable the optional [autolink](#autolink-feature) plugin, typed or pasted URL and e-mail addresses will be automatically turned into working links as you type.
+Builtin [autolink](#autolink-feature) feature automatically turns typed or pasted URL and e-mail addresses into working links as you edit the content.

 ## Demo